colesussmeier/mlsart-g1-v6/README.md

 ![Database Snippet](MLS_table.png)

 Above is a table showing the primary use cases that inform the database queries written in the server actions section of the codebase.
-Instead of doing a scan operation, which looks through the entire database everytime it is called, all data can be queried by knowing the PK and sorting with the SK.
+Instead of doing a scan operation, which looks through the entire database every time it is called, all data can be queried by knowing the PK and sorting with the SK.

-Those familiar with key-value DB design may have spotted a problem.
-In a case where there are <i>many</i> orders (active or processed) or <i>many</i> products (active or inactive), there will be a “hot” partition because these are grouped by partition key.
-A hot partition is when one partition continues to grow, instead of having that data being spread across several partitions.
-This will eventually impact performance and could break the database.
-However, I do not expect this to become a problem.
-At least not for a while.
-In the case where the data needs to be split, adding in something like the month/ year combination (ie user123|id123|5/24) would get the job done, it would just need to be queried more carefully.
-As mentioned previously, I do not expect this to scale to that point and there is no sense in shooting down a bird with an F-22 fighter jet.

 ## <div align="center"> Sequence Diagram for Checkout Process </div>